Cor4zon/JUST-SEE-THIS/README.md

 Fix unworking linter

+Added custom fonts

 Learned:

 Learned how to set a different settings.json files for different projects in vs code

+Learned how to add different custom fonts to project

 ## 2 NFT Preview Card Component